Snoring and Sleep Apnea Philadelphia

 Home Sleep Apnea Test

-Dr. Marshall offers the medibyte home apnea test to patients who exhibit clinical symptoms of this condition.
+Dr. Marshall offers the MediByte home apnea test to patients who exhibit clinical symptoms of this condition.
 This small, easy-to-use device monitors important data including respiratory effort, body position, snore, flow, heart rate, and blood oxygen saturation.
-Patients who use a CPAP device may also obtain a measurement of the pressure and flow of their machine.
+Patients who use a CPAP device may also obtain a measurement of the pressure and flow of their machines.

 MicrO2 Sleep & Snore Appliance for Sleep Apnea

 MicrO2 treatment also corrects mechanical issues in the airway.
 It does so by creating the ideal position of the lower jaw.
 A forward-position in the jaw extends to the tongue, keeping that structure out of the airway.
 Tissues in the throat are also tightened when the device is in place, making it possible for air to flow continually while you sleep.